 So what do you do?
 You document everything.
 Because Carpal Tunnel Syndrome is so specific it is hard to think of it as an aging issue; however, insurance companies are not willing to give you the compensation that easily.
 The main with filing worker’s compensation is that there is no real start date of your injury.
 Maybe you only have a date in which you started to feel the worst of the pain.
 If this is the case then you may need some serious work done to your hand.
 This may cause a complication because worker’s compensation only covers injuries that occurred at work.
 How can they tell what percentage of pain was felt at work versus how you use your hands outside of work?

 HIRE AN ATTORNEY

 That question can be answered quite nicely with our San Diego carpal tunnel syndrome attorney at Hiden, Rott, and Oertle, LLP.
 We have had to deal with complicated stories surrounding CTS that we have created a specialty in our practice to handling these kinds of cases.
 You are not alone.
 We are here to make sure that your pain and injury is not swept under the rug or belittled in any way.
-Call 619-296-5884 or click here to start your worker’s compensation claim journey with us.
+Call at our office or click here to start your worker’s compensation claim journey with us.
 Our professional attorneys will give you the guidance you need to get the compensation you deserve.